gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 prove they are isolated from one another.
 As such, attempting to transfer either across an isolation boundary would be flagged as a race by the analysis since we conservatively cannot prove it is safe.
-This shows an important property of regions, if any of the values in the region are transferred into another isolation domain, then the analysis must consider them all to have been transferred allowing for our use-after-transfer analysis to be.
+This shows an important property of "isolation regions", if any of the values in the region are transferred across an isolation boundary then all of the values are considered to be transferred.

 By analyzing isolated regions of values, this SIL analysis will ease the development of libraries that pervasively use swift concurrency without